holycrap872/neuroresus/content/blog/interact2/index.markdown

 slug: [rct]
 categories: [RCT]
 tags: ["Intracerebral Hemorrhage"]
-subtitle: 'Rapid Blood-Pressure Lowering in Patients with Acute Intracerebral Hemorrhage'
+subtitle: 'In patients presenting with acute primary intracerebral hemorrhage (ICH) with a systolic blood pressure between 150-220 mm Hg, does lowering the blood pressure to a target SBP < 140 mm Hg improve death or major disability at 90 days when compared to a target SBP < 180 mm Hg?'
 excerpt: 'INTERACT-2 was the first large, multicenter randomized trial to evaluate the effect of rapidly lowering blood pressure to a specific target in patients presenting with acute intracerebral hemorrhage within 6 hours of symptom onset.
-2839 patients were randomized to achieve a blood pressure target of < 180 mm Hg (at that time, guideline-based treatment) or < 140 mm Hg (intensive blood pressure control).
+2839 patients were randomized to achieve a blood pressure target of < 180 mm Hg (at that time, guideline-based treatment) or < 140 mm Hg (intensive blood pressure control). </br></br> At 90 days, 55.6% of patients in the guideline-recommended group were dead or severely disabled, compared to 52% of patients in the intensive-treatment group.
-</br></br>
-At 90 days, 55.6% of patients in the guideline-recommended group were dead or severely disabled, compared to 52% of patients in the intensive-treatment group.
 This translated to an **OR 0.87 (95% CI 0.75 - 1.01)** in favor of the intensive-treatment group.
 This data is consistent with up to a 1% increase or a 25% decrease in the risk of death or major disability.'
 series: ~
 layout: single-sidebar
 ---
 **Published on**: 6/20/2013
 **Journal**: New England Journal of Medicine
 **DOI**: [10.1056/NEJMoa1214609](doi.org/10.1056/NEJMoa1214609)